Part 3 in the series on Black and White South African Allies

 Incredibly, this British Military government has just lost half its colony by mishandling a mortgage disagreement with a farmer.
 But that’s another whole story for another day, all of which is in AmaBhulu.

-The above is the background to the second sketch of alliance between black and white in South Africa.
+The above is the background to the third sketch of alliance between black and white in South Africa.
 It starts at the spot where the Baviaans River, draining a gorge of the same name in the Winterberg, joins the Great Fish River.
 The course of this river also provides the path to the furthest occupied part of the colony, known as the Tarka, behind the Winterberg.

 Enter Pieter Prinsloo